2vrxjtz5yr-ui/2vrxjtz5yr-ui.github.io/The Essential Cuban Cookbook/recipe-creation-guide.md

 **CRITICAL: All variations must be created as separate, standalone recipe files.**

-When a recipe includes variations (e.g., "Veal Stock" with variations for Beef Stock, Chicken Stock, Duck Stock, etc.):
+When a recipe includes variations (e.g., a base recipe with "Variation Tip" suggesting alternatives):

 1. **Create the base recipe first** with its full instructions
-2. **Create each variation as its own complete standalone recipe file**
+2. **Create each variation as its own complete standalone recipe file** if it's listed separately in the inventory
-   - Use a descriptive filename: `beef-stock.html`, `chicken-stock.html`
+   - Use a descriptive filename
    - Include complete ingredients and instructions (adapted from base recipe)
    - Explain what makes this variation different in the description

-**Why this matters:** Users searching for "Duck Stock" won't know to search for "Veal Stock" and read the variations.
-Each variation needs its own searchable file.
+**Why this matters:** Users searching for a specific variation won't know to search for the base recipe.
+Each variation that appears in the inventory needs its own searchable file.

-**Example variations that need separate files:**
-- Stock variations (Beef, Chicken, Duck, Goose, Quail, Marrowbone from Veal Stock base)
-- Béchamel variations (with Onion, Truffle, Taleggio from Béchamel base)
-- Dough variations (if multiple flour types or flavor variations exist)

 ---

 ## THE 4-STEP PROCESS

 ### STEP 1: Find the Next Recipe
-1. Read the inventory file: `/Users/michelle/Documents/GitHub/2vrxjtz5yr-ui.github.io/Mastering Pasta/recipe-inventory.md`
+1. Read the inventory file: `/Users/michelle/Documents/GitHub/2vrxjtz5yr-ui.github.io/The Essential Cuban Cookbook/recipe-inventory.md`
 2. Find the NEXT missing recipe (first one with `- [ ]` checkbox)
-3. Note the recipe name and page number
+3. Note the recipe name (both Spanish and English names) and page number

 ### STEP 2: Create the HTML File